Hawaii Middle School Trip Overview

 Our service work will also include a special visit to the Boys and Girls Club in Honolulu.
 While here, we will run a program for the children involving sports, arts and crafts, and anything else we can dream up!
 This provides the opportunity to bond with the children while gaining insight into BGCH’s mission of inspiring the local Hawaiian youth.

 Plenty of action-packed adventure will complement our service projects.
-Hike to the top of a volcanic crater, take a surf lesson, ride in a traditional outrigger canoe and more on this incredible journey to discover the best of the Aloha State!
+Hike to the top of a volcanic crater, take a surf lesson, snorkel and kayak through pristine waters, and more on this incredible journey to discover the best of the Aloha State!

 On our Younger Teen trips, you will find smaller group sizes, outstanding staff who connect on the same level with this age group, and itineraries that perfectly inspire a passion for travel and a greater understanding of the world for all who join us!